Participation in and Sponsorship of Initiatives

-In April 2014, the Yamato Group joined the UN Global Compact, a framework in which the UN and businesses work together to realize sustainable growth.
+In April 2014 the Yamato Group signed the United Nations Global Compact, a global framework for achieving sustainable growth.

-The Yamato Group supports the 10 principles of the UN Global Compact and by practicing these principles in its business operations the Yamato Group is contributing to the sustainable development of society and the fostering of a sound corporate culture in accordance with the medium-term management plan called DAN-TOTSU Three-Year Plan STEP.
+By supporting the ten principles of the UN Global Compact ※and implementing them in its business activities, the Group contributes to the sustainable development of society by fostering a sound corporate culture.